 Carter continued to address the issue of education after the Brown case.
-He wanted to make sure that students in predominantly black school continued to receive a quality education.
+He wanted to make sure that students in predominantly black schools continued to receive a quality education.
 He fought against job and housing discrimination as well.
 From 1944 to 1968 (his years with the NAACP) Carter won 21 of the 22 cases he argued before the United States Supreme Court.

 Robert L. Carter left the NAACP in 1968 in protest over the firing of an NAACP employee, Lewis Steele, for an article he published in the New York Times Magazine.
 Carter became a partner in the law firm of Poletti, Freiden, Prashker, Feldman, and Gartner.
 He was also the co-founder, with Floyd McKissick, of the National Conference of Black Lawyers.
 In 1972, with a recommendation of Senator Jacob Javits, President Richard Nixon appointed Carter to as a Judge of the U.S. District Court for the Southern District of New York.